-Please describe how, in the service you are proposing, personal information is collected, stored, used and deleted.
+Please describe how personal information is collected, stored, used and deleted.
 Use your data flow map and information asset register to help complete this section.
 Explain what personal information is used, what it is used for, who it is obtained from and disclosed to, who will have access and any other necessary information.

 Completing this section can help identify potential 'function creep', unforeseen or unintended uses of the data for example data sharing.